HNPHAM02/video-game-sales/README.md

 Start by installing Python, and running `Run the following in cmd: pip install flask flask-cors mysql-connector-python` in cmd.
-Replace the database information with your server: `python backend.py` After this step, your command prompt should tell you something along the lines of "Running on http://127.0.0.1:5000/", you may plug this (or localhost:5000) into your broser to see if you receive json data.
+Replace the database information with your server: `python backend.py` After this step, your command prompt should tell you something along the lines of `Running on http://127.0.0.1:5000/`, you may plug this (or localhost:5000) into your browser to see if you receive json data, something like `http://localhost:5000/sales` should work.

 ### 3. Run your frontend